DIRECTOR: Walter Grauman

 WRITER: Judith Parker

-Gail Osborne is a teenage girl who is living life.
-When she starts to receive creepy phone calls from an unknown caller.
-Things start to escalate and turn more sinister when she receives threatening notes in her locker at school.
-After she is raped by a male friend from school, she must adjust to life when he isn't punished for the crime he has committed and has to see him every day.
+Gail Osborne is a teenage girl who is living her life.
+When she starts to receive creepy telephone phone calls from an unknown caller.
+Things begin escalating and turn more sinister when she receives threatening notes in her locker at school.
+After she is raped by a male friend from school, she now must adjust to life when he isn't punished for the crime he has committed and has to see him every day.

 My first big problem is that the movie opens with our lead character being taken out on a stretcher after a traumatic event.
-So before we have even delved into the story, we know that she survives.
-Going into this thinking it was a slasher or something that was more in line with Black Christmas or When A Stranger Calls, I was annoyed with the film opening this way because I knew immediately that the movie was starting at the end and would revert back to the beginning.
+So before we have even delved into the story, we know that she's survived.
+Going into this thinking, it was a slasher or something that was more in line with Black Christmas or When A Stranger Calls, I was actually pretty annoyed with the story opening this way because I knew immediately that the movie was starting at the end and would revert back to the beginning.
 There was no shock or surprise now.

 When the movie goes back to fill in the details of what lead up to our lead character being carried out on a stretcher.
 I was still expecting a slasher movie at this point.
 A movie that is titled Are You In The House Alone? and has a terrified woman while on the phone on the poster.
 You could forgive me for thinking that this screams 'straight up horror'.
 They also don't reveal that she is raped until a good half way into the film.
 I don't know if I should feel a little stupid as until the stretcher scene takes place, I was sitting there, waiting for some killer to strike.

-Where the movie doesn't work for me is that while building up to the rape scene, it all feels very afternoon special.
+Where the movie doesn't work for me is that while building up to the rape scene, it all feels very afterschool special.
 Even the rape scene which should have probably been a pretty horrific moment feels like a Lifetime special.
-While I'm not saying that this film needs to be I Spit On Your Grave.
-The makers of the film could have at least depicted it in a way that shows you just how horrible the crime.
-They don't even do that.
-She is knocked to the floor and that's about it.
+While I'm not saying that this film needs to be, I Spit On Your Grave.
+The makers of the film could have at least depicted it in a way that shows you just how horrible the crime is.
+They don't even attempt to do that here.
+She is knocked to the floor, and that's about it.
 I guess this is the result of being based on a young adult novel.